ddsky/api-league-clients/go/docs/FoodAPI.md

 func main() {
 	query := "pasta with mushrooms but without nuts" // string | The search query. (optional) cuisines := "mexican" // string | The cuisine(s) of the recipes.
-One or more, comma separated (will be interpreted as 'OR'). (optional) excludeCuisines := "indian,japanese" // string | The cuisine(s) the recipes must not match.
-One or more, comma separated (will be interpreted as 'AND'). (optional) mealType := "dessert" // string | The type of the recipe, one of: main course,side dish,dessert,appetizer,salad,bread,breakfast,soup,beverage,sauce,drink. (optional) diet := "paleo" // string | The diet the recipes must adhere to.
+One or more, comma-separated (will be interpreted as 'OR'). (optional) excludeCuisines := "indian,japanese" // string | The cuisine(s) the recipes must not match.
+One or more, comma-separated (will be interpreted as 'AND'). (optional) mealType := "dessert" // string | The type of the recipe, one of: main course,side dish,dessert,appetizer,salad,bread,breakfast,soup,beverage,sauce,drink. (optional) diet := "paleo" // string | The diet the recipes must adhere to.
 One of the following: paleo,primal,grain-free,pescetarian,lacto vegetarian,ovo vegetarian,vegan,vegetarian. (optional) intolerances := "gluten,dairy,shellfish" // string | A comma-separated list of intolerances.
 All recipes returned must not contain ingredients that are not suitable for people with the intolerances entered. (optional)